csound-flossmanual/csound-floss/book/03-d-function-tables.md

 -   **size**: the size of the function table.
-A little care is required: in the early days of Csound only power-of-two sizes were possible for function tables (2, 4, 8, 16, \...); nowadays almost all GEN Routines accepts other sizes, but these **non-power-of-two sizes must be declared as negative number**s!
+A little care is required: in the early days of Csound only power-of-two sizes were possible for function tables (2, 4, 8, 16, \...); nowadays almost all GEN Routines accepts other sizes, but these non-power-of-two sizes must be declared as negative numbers![^1]
 -   **2**: the number of the GEN Routine which is used to generate the table, and here is another important point which must be borne in
     mind: **by default, Csound normalizes the table values.** This means